markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Update 26th April 2021 - "It's time to talk about the swamp"

 Update 25th April 2021 - "When you start paying attention, you will get bad news.
 What do you with that bad news?
 Let me tell you about the swamp."

 Update 23rd April 2021 - "TL:DR; You should read this book."